So Far from God: Themes

+So Far from God is part of the Latina feminist / womanist and queer canons for fiction.
+Every event in the book speaks to the family of women's efforts to create meaningful lives (or existence post death for La Loca and Esmeralda) outside of the confines of white supremacy, colonialism, capitalism, and machismo / patriarchy / misogyny.
+All of Sofi's daughters die in allegories that describe how various violent oppressive systems kill Latina women.
+Fe ("faith" in Spanish) is killed by environmental racism and capitalism due to her attempts to live the American Dream.
+Esperanza ("hope" in Spanish) is killed as a war correspondent and represents women killed in the name of colonialist and nationalist greed and violence.
+Caridad ("charity" in Spanish) is repeatedly abused and brutalized first by her machista boyfriend, and later by the chupacabra, all symbols of misogynistic violence.
+While she is eventually chased off a mesa, it is inferred that she escaped death by patriarchy in the end by tuning into her divine feminine powers for healing and loving women instead of men.
+La Loca ("crazy" in Spanish, essentially The Fool) dies when she is 3 years old and comes back to life, and so becomes a divine feminine foil to Jesus Christ who eschews all things related to traditional Catholicism.
+She has healing powers and is wonderful with animals, but is too fragile for much human contact.
+After the death of all her sisters, La Loca develops and dies of what is labeled AIDS, but is likely a spiritual illness from cumulative grief.
+She is regarded as a saint upon her death.
+La Loca's story is how the church and cummulative violence against Latine communities harms Latina women.
+Sofia, whose name means wisdom, is the lone survivor, and she reclaims her power to improve her life and the world by divorcing her husband, becoming mayor of the town, and founding MOMAS.

 One of the most prominent themes in So Far from God is religion.
-Especially the Catholic church is directly addressed and criticized in this novel for oppressing its female members by forcing them into stereotypical gender roles.
+The Catholic church is directly addressed and criticized in this novel for oppressing its female members by forcing them into stereotypical gender roles.
 That is why the female characters seek inclusion and freedom of action and thought within the Catholic church and want to escape this oppressive situation.

 Two other themes that are tightly interwoven with the theme of religion are spirituality and culture.
 In the novel spiritual hybridity is presented particularly.
 Indigenous as well as Christian elements are combined and appreciated equally, which creates a notion of a rather untraditional church.
 One of the most prominent examples for that in So Far from God is Caridad's and Esmeralda's jump off the mesa.
 They both embody a mixture of spiritual and cultural traditions and values.
 By uniting them in their jump off the mesa they manage to create a whole new cultural and spiritual identity which speaks for a progressive change concerning culture and spirituality.